Free Printable: Low Carb & Keto Food ListGet It Now

 This keto French onion soup tastes just as rich and flavorful as the real deal, without all the carbs!
 Instead of using regular bread to top it, we’re using my keto 90-second bread!
+You could also use my low carb almond flour bread.
 Keto onion soup (aka healthy French onion soup) is made with just 9 basic ingredients, with caramelized onions as the star, that come together in a luxurious way.
 It’s perfect for entertaining, as this low carb French onion soup can be made ahead and assembled and broiled right before serving.
 It’s sure to impress.

 Keto French Onion Soup Ingredients